sakeena81/week4-ChallengeHTMLJS/README.md

 ## What was the Challenge?
 Luckily we were not expected to build a scientific calculator, but a basic calculator, that functions as a calculator...there is an image of the type of the calculator expected in my repository titled as CALC EXPECTATIONS...

+*QUIZ TIME!
+How many times does the word CALCULATOR appear in this README?(answer is at the bottom)*

 ## How I expected the challenge to go.
 Lets just say, I now see the calculator in a whole new way, like many things, its a tool I have taken for granted.
 I take my hat off to the person who decided to jump from the abacus to a digital calculator.